SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 - Device profile: Select the appropriate device profile from the drop-down list.
 - Device type: Select the appropriate device type from the drop-down list.
+- Device EUI: This is the unique identifier for the device.
+You can find it on the device itself.
-- Device EUI and application key: You can find this information on the device itself.
+- Application key: This is an AES-128 application key specific for the end-device that is assigned by the application owner to the device and is responsible to encrypt JOIN communication.
+You can find this key on the device itself.
 - Connectivity plan: Select the appropriate connectivity plan from the drop-down list.

 The following picture shows an example for device registration.

 ![Register devices](/guides/users-guide/actility/deviceRegistration3.png)

 After clicking "Next" the device registration request will be submitted and the device will be created.